HomeMy WebLinkAbout1939-08-21 444

 There was some discussion with regard to the insurance

-on the Old Adams School and the advisability of cancelling
+Bids for on the Old Adams School and the advisability of cancelling

-it.
-Mr. Rowse moved that bids be taken to wreck the Old
+wrecking old it Mr. Rowse moved that bids be taken to wreck the Old

+buildings.
 Adams School, and at the same time, that bids be taken to

 wreck the old barn located on the so-called Holmes property

-now owned by 'the Town on Waltham Street.
+now owned by the Town on Waltham Street.
 Mr. Potter seconded

 the motion and it was so voted.